col/mbed_rtos_blinky/README.md

 # mbed_rtos_blinky
-This is an attempt to get a very simple app to compile using the latest mbed and mbed-rtos libraries compiled with gcc-arm-none-eabi
+This is an attempt to get a very simple app to compile using the latest mbed and mbed-rtos libraries compiled with gcc-arm-none-eabi to run of the LPC1768.

 ## Dev Environment
 - Mac OS X 10.10